 Visualize yourself as a farmer living 100 years ago ploughing your land in the evening with your horse.
 You stop for a moment and look up at the big light in the sky called the moon.
 You would never have conceived at that time that one day humans would be able to take a journey in a space ship and walk on that light, but we have done such a thing.

 My point is that now we see nuclear bombs, global warming, and genetic engineering.
-What of 20 years from now or 100 years from now?
+What can we expect in 20 years from now or 100 years from now?
 Is there a recipe for a nuclear bomb 1000 times stronger that we will unlock?
-Will we create a computerized virus able to think and adapt for itself?
+Will we create a computerized virus able to think and adapt on its own?
 What can we do?
 What will we do?
 Whether by design or accident, technology is bound to affect the planet in ways never experienced before.
 In only 100 years the farmer would see what he could never imagine - a man on the moon.

 In 100 years will we also see things that we cannot even imagine?